giannotr/type-insurance/README.md

 Example: `const myInput = new TypeInsurance(myParam);`

-A class instance of `TypeInsurnace` holds the properties `.string`, `.number`, `.boolean`, `.array` and `.object` holding the accordingly typed values.
+A class instance of `TypeInsurnace` holds the properties `.string`, `.number`, `.boolean`, `.array` and `.object`, each in turn holding the accordingly typed values.

 Options get passed in as an object.
 Available options are:

-- `defaultKey` (default: "key") - Specifies the default key for implicitely generated objects from strings and numbers
+- `defaultKey` (default: "key") - Specifies the default key for implicitly generated objects from strings and numbers

 #### .string